AAGI-AUS/AAGIQuarto/README.md

 ### Template

-If you use the `bash` command above to install the extension and create a sub directory following the command prompt, there will be a .qmd file created using the name that you input for the sub directory.
+If you use the `Bash` command above to install the extension and create a sub directory following the command prompt, there will be a .qmd file created using the name that you input for the sub directory.

 By default, these templates use [{AAGIThemes}](https://aagi-aus.github.io/AAGIThemes/) and [{AAGIPalettes}](https://aagi-aus.github.io/AAGIPalettes/) for R graphical and tabular outputs.